awsdocs/amazon-redshift-management-guide/doc_source/analyzing-query-execution.md

 1. Expand the **Query Execution Details** section and do the following:

    1. On the **Plan** tab, review the explain plan for the query\.
 In some cases, you might find that your explain plan differs from the actual query execution on the **Actual** tab\.
 In these cases, you might need to run ANALYZE to update statistics or perform other maintenance on the database to optimize the queries that you run\.
-For more information about query optimization, see [Tuning Query Performance](https://docs.aws.amazon.com/redshift/latest/dg/c-optimizing-query-performance.html) in the *Amazon Redshift Database Developer Guide*\.
+For more information about query optimization, see [Tuning query performance](https://docs.aws.amazon.com/redshift/latest/dg/c-optimizing-query-performance.html) in the *Amazon Redshift Database Developer Guide*\.

    1. On the **Actual** tab, review the performance data associated with each of the plan nodes in the query execution\.
 You can choose an individual plan node in the hierarchy to view performance data associated with that specific plan node\.
 This data includes both the estimated and actual performance data\.